Solution

 Gamified virtual fridge

 Every action (listing, picking up, completing a lesson) earns coins.
 Coins unlock fridge decorations or real food coupons.
-The fridge is a persistent, visible record of impact that gives students something to return to outside of the sharing moment.

 Swipeable lessons